 None of the best wireless earbuds under $100 will supply a wide range of ear tips or outperform something like Sony WF-1000XM4 or Shure AONIC Free, but improving isolation is an easy way to improve sound quality.
 Take a few minutes to figure out which included ear tips are best for you.
 Ear tips that fit well will seal to your ear canals and stay in place as you jostle your head around.
 Effective isolation is the oldest form of noise canceling, and it blocks external noise from reaching your ears.

-Some earbuds come with fit tests in the app, but it’s uncommon at this price.
+Some earbuds come with fit tests in the app, but this is uncommon at this price.
 If you can’t get the provided tips to work, invest in a pair of third-party ear tips.
-Doing so could end up preventing irrevocable hearing loss, too.
+Doing so could also prevent irrevocable hearing loss.

 Increasingly, earbuds under $100 have also been released with active noise cancelation, proving you don’t need to break the piggybank to access the feature these days.
 However, not all ANC is equal, so we test each pair of earbuds.
 ANC works best on low and midrange-frequency noises, while isolation is most effective with high-pitched noises.